The Neglected Mac

 What I Think Will Happen

-Steve Jobs’ shadow looms large over Apple, and I don’t see them rocking the boat any time in the forseeable future.
+Steve Jobs’ shadow looms large over Apple, and I don’t see them rocking the boat any time in the foreseeable future.
 Even without the Cult of Steve, Apple is making a lot of money, so there’s no incentive to change things up.
 So I think that the Mac will continue to be supported, but without any new and cool innovations.
 I think the MacBooks of 2023 won’t look or act all that different from the MacBooks of today.
 I think that creative professionals will slowly migrate toward Windows machines, and Apple won’t shed a tear.
 Microsoft makes its bread-and-butter from Windows.
 Apple gets its income from iPhones.

 I think that, in the next couple years, you’ll see Windows PCs make inroads into traditionally Mac-dominated fields: specifically in the realm of professional graphics machines.
 If you need a workstation for design, animation and video, you’ll get better hardware for a better price.
 On the other hand, if you just need a laptop to take to the coffee shop, a MacBook “Pro” will suffice.
 So despite the state of the neglected Mac platform, the Mac isn’t going away.
-It’s just lost its cache with graphics geeks like me.
+It’s just lost its cachet with graphics geeks like me.

 What do you think the future of the Mac holds?
 Let me know in the comment section.